Marian Shockley: Early years

 Born in Kansas City, Missouri, Marian Shockley (sometimes known as Marion Shockley) attended the University of Missouri with plans to teach history.
 However, her experiences with the Theatre Guild and in stock theater turned her attention to acting.
+Performing with a stock company in Denver resulted in her going to New York and being an understudy for Ina Claire.

 Career

 Shockley was selected as a "WAMPAS Baby Star" in 1932, alongside Ginger Rogers and Gloria Stuart, among others.
 From 1930 to 1934 she starred in nineteen films, all B-movies, including the 1931 western Near the Trails End opposite Bob Steele, and, that same year, Heroes of the Flames starring opposite Tim McCoy.

-Fourteen young women were selected as "WAMPAS Baby Stars" in 1932.
-Of those, several saw continued success in acting, whereas others would see short lived success, then watch their acting career end with little notoriety.
-Shockley would be in the latter group.
-She continued auditioning for parts, receiving only one between 1934 and 1943.
+Shockley continued auditioning for parts, receiving only one between 1934 and 1943.
 She played a small role in Stage Door Canteen (1943).
 She would have a couple of television roles following that.

-Shockley's Broadway credits include Abie's Irish Rose (1936) and Dear Old Darling (1935).
+Shockley's Broadway credits include Censored (1938), Abie's Irish Rose (1936), and Dear Old Darling (1935).

 On radio, Shockley was the first person to play Nikki Porter, Ellery Queen's secretary, in The Adventures of Ellery Queen, filling that role from 1939 to 1944.
 In 1939, she married the program's producer-director, George Zachary.
 She also portrayed Carol Brent on Road of Life.

 Personal life

-Marian retired from acting in 1955.
-She was a sister-in-law to Stuart Erwin and actress June Collyer.
-She was married to Gordon Barry Thomson from 1934 to 1938, George Zachary from 1939 to ca.1945, and actor Bud Collyer from 1946 until his death in 1969, Collyer already had three children from a previous marriage.
-She died on December 14, 1981, aged 73.
+Shockley retired from acting in 1955.
+She was the sister-in-law of Stuart Erwin and actress June Collyer.
+She was married to Gordon Barry Thomson from 1934 to 1938, George Zachary from 1939 to ca. 1945, and actor and game show host Bud Collyer from 1946 until his death in 1969.
+Collyer had three children from a previous marriage.
+Shockley died in 1981 aged 73.